sandesonk/LinuxServer/README.md

 <p align="center" width="100%"><img width="33%" src="images/netplan.png"></p>

 Once this file has been properly configured it must be applied to the system via `sudo netplan apply`

+More information on network plans can be found on the [Ubuntu website](https://ubuntu.com/server/docs/network-configuration).

 *****************

 ## DNS